wso2/docs-mi/en/docs/get-started/key-concepts.md

 ### REST APIs

 A REST API in WSO2 Micro Integrator is analogous to a web application deployed in the web container.
-The REST API will receive messages over the HTTP/S protocol, performs the necessary transformations and processing, and then forwards the messages to a given endpoint.
+The REST API will receive messages over the HTTP/S protocol, perform the necessary transformations and processing, and then forward the messages to a given endpoint.
 Each API is anchored at a user-defined URL context, much like how a web application deployed in a servlet container is anchored at a fixed URL context.
 An API will only process requests that fall under its URL context.
 An API is made of one or more **Resources**, which are logical components of an API that can be accessed by making a particular type of HTTP call.